 Spring: Mid Feb. - Mid June (exams: late June)

 Fall: October 1 - Mid January

-MAIBs take courses from the Master's and MBA programs.
-Also allowed, are courses outside the Faculty of Management where space is available (these must be approved by the MAIB advisor).
+MIBs take courses from the Master's and MBA programs.
+Also allowed, are courses outside the Faculty of Management where space is available (these must be approved by the MIB advisor).

 Turkish and English (widely spoken on campus).

 Credit Conversions & Grading